hoppersroppers/courses/navyCTF.md

 These challenges often involve adding another level of work beyond the initial discovery of the communication, whether adding stego, encoding, encryption or a custom network protocol.

-The most important thing to do in these challenges is to identify the attacked host, the attacking host, and then find the channel in between.
+The most important thing to do in the majority of these challenges is to identify the attacked host, the attacking host, and then find the channel in between.
 ---
 [//]: # (73,785,activities/label_785)
 # Network Forensics